-One of the world's most accessible airports, Vancouver International Airport (YVR) has worked over the past 20 years to ensure all passengers with disabilities have a positive experience traveling to and from Vancouver.
+As one of the world's most accessible airports, over the past 20 years Vancouver International Airport (YVR) has worked to ensure all passengers with disabilities have a positive experience travelling to and from Vancouver.

 - Outside the terminals, ramps and special curbside parking are available at both the Arrivals and Departures areas.
 Relief areas for guide dogs and service animals are also provided on the Arrivals level outside the main terminal.

 Individual airlines have trained staff who can assist in escorting passengers through security checkpoints and to the gates.
-It is recommended that disabled travelers state their particular needs when booking, and again at the ticket counter.
-Additionally, YVR Airport Customer Care personnel can be reached at 604-207-7077.
+It is recommended that disabled travellers state their particular needs when booking, and again at the ticket counter.
+Additionally, YVR Airport Customer Care personnel can be reached at 604.207.7077.

 More than 500 trained and licensed taxis currently serve the airport.
 Wheelchair-accessible taxis and vans are available, and no reservations are required.
 Curbside staff is available to provide assistance.